ONSdigital/monthly-business-survey-results/docs/source/project_docs_md/specifications/Ratio_of_Means_Imputation.md

 For forwards imputation from response, the predictive value must either be a responded value or forward imputed values from a response.
-Records imputed using this imputation will be marked FIR.
+Records imputed using this imputation will be marked fir.

 #### 8.1.2 Forward Imputation from Construction

 For forwards imputation from construction, the predictive value must only come from imputed values from construction imputation or forward imputed values from a construction.
-Records imputed using this imputation will be marked FIC.
+Records imputed using this imputation will be marked fic.

 ### 8.2 Backward Imputation